kubeflow/website/content/en/docs/distributions/ibm/deploy/deployment-process.md

 * [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 * [Download kustomize 3.2.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0)

-To use the `kustomize` binary you would need make it executable and move it to your path.
+To use the `kustomize` binary, you need to make it executable and move it to your path.

-To add kustomize in your global path you can do the following
+To add `kustomize` to your global path, run the following commands:

 ```bash
 wget https://github.com/kubernetes-sigs/kustomize/releases/download/v3.2.0/<distribution>